kvatrom/ai-workshop-vibe-coding-pdf-search/docs/SpecDoc.md

 ## Change Log
 - 2025-09-30: Added Spec Doc artifact and documented Slice 1 and Slice 2 structure.
 - 2025-09-30: Added Diary Log artifact; updated SpecDoc and CodeStyleDoc to reference maintenance of all three docs.
+- 2025-09-30: Added README.md with overview, requirements, and how to run; documented as Slice 4.